How does a child qualify for the

 How long does the process take?

 Testing typically takes 45 to 75 minutes.
-On rare occasions, it can take longer, as some portions are untimed and your child is allowed a reasonable number of breaks, if needed.
+On rare occasions, it can take longer, as some portions are untimed and your child is allowed a reasonable number of short breaks, if needed.
+After testing, scoring and feedback take about another 30 minutes.

 What will my child be asked to do?
 Can they "study" for it?

 To prepare your child, you can ensure that your child is well-rested the morning of testing, that he/she understands that it is OK to guess or to not know something, and that he/she knows that many very smart and accomplished students do not know all or even most of the answers - not qualifying does not mean he/she is not intelligent.

 The following website describes some examples of tasks on one outdated IQ test (version 4 of the WISC) but it is not a comprehensive list of the activities that may be required on the IQ test your child will be taking.
 Activities #1, 2, 3, 5, 6, and 8 are the most relevant to newer tests.

 Where does testing take place?
 In what areas do you work?

 I typically come to your house to do the testing, usually at the dining room table.
 The advantage of this set-up is that many children are more comfortable and less anxious in a familiar environment, which, hopefully, allows them to do their best.
-Alternatively, I can see clients in my home in Brandon, for a reduced fee as it saves me driving time.
+Alternatively, if your home may not be quiet or convenient, I can see clients in my home in Brandon, for a reduced fee as it saves me driving time.

 I primarily work in Hillsborough, Pasco, Pinellas, and Polk counties.
 I may be willing to travel further for a reasonable fee to compensate for the extra time and travel.